Marko Luković: National team career

 Luković was a member of the Serbian junior national teams.
 With Serbia U-18 team he played at the 2010 FIBA Europe Under-18 Championship in Lithuania.
 Two years later he played at the 2012 FIBA Europe Under-20 Championship in Slovenia.

 Personal life

-Marko comes from a basketball family.
-In fact, his father Ljubisav Luković, is a former basketball player and current basketball coach, and his mother is also former basketball player.
+Marko comes from a basketball family, with his father, Ljubisav Luković, being a former basketball player and current basketball coach, and his mother is also former basketball player.
 Marko has an older brother Uroš and younger sister Branka who are also professional basketball players.